Show Menu

 Colorado

-• The Colorado Society of CPAs responded to NASBA’s Task Force concept of paths to licensure, including several recommendations for a licensure model.
+• The Colorado Society of CPAs (COCPA) responded to NASBA’s Task Force concept of paths to licensure, including several recommendations for a licensure model.

 Delaware